Ekinadoese/CAPSTONE-LITA-CUSTOMER-SUBSCRIPTION-PROJECT/README.md

 ## CONCLUSION

-an in-depth analysis of the subscription data has surfaced key insights into customer behavior, regional dynamics, and revenue patterns, enabling us to derive actionable business strategies.
+An in-depth analysis of the subscription data has surfaced key insights into customer behavior, regional dynamics, and revenue patterns, enabling us to derive actionable business strategies.

 - **Regional Customer Distribution:**